jafl/jx_application_framework/programs/code_medic/README.md

 ### Why does the Variables window display all the data in my struct on a single line?

 Congratulations.
 You have found a bug in our parser.
-Please <a href="/form/contact.php?target=medic">send us</a> the output from running `print *your_expression*` on the gdb command line and we will fix the problem.
+Please [send me](http://johnlindal.wix.com/aboutme) the output from running `print *your_expression*` on the gdb command line and we will fix the problem.